adtrace/adtrace_sdk_react/README.md

 #### <a id="next-example"></a>Next example
 By using the SDK to your `Next JS`, you can check [Next Js example][next-example] for better help.

-There are example website inside the [`example` directory][example].
-In there you can check how the AdTrace SDK can be integrated.

 ### <a id="qs-getting-started"></a>Getting started

 These are the minimal steps required to integrate the AdTrace SDK into your web app.